 How Can I Find Medication-Assisted Treatment?

-There are a few ways to go about getting MAT during or after pregnancy.
-There are laws governing who can provide this type of treatment.
-Different types of clinics offer MAT during or after pregnancy, such as:
+There are a few ways to access MAT during or after pregnancy, such as:

-You can speak with a doctor or mental health professional to get a referral to MAT programs.
-It’s also possible to get a referral from your insurance provider.
-You can call your insurance to ask for a list of in-network MAT providers.
+You can speak with a doctor or mental health professional to get a referral to a MAT program near you.
+As well, it may also be possible to get a referral from your insurance provider.
+You can call your insurance provider and ask them for a list of in-network MAT providers.

-If you are pregnant and think you could benefit from medication-assisted treatment, please call 800-934-1582(Who Answers?) to speak with a treatment specialist.
-We can help you find the right program.
+If you are pregnant and think you could benefit from medication-assisted treatment, please call 800-934-1582(Sponsored) to speak with a treatment specialist.
+We can help you find the program that is right for you.

 Resources